 8. Green buildings certified by the Indian Green Building Council use 40–50% less energy and 20–30% less water.

-9. In South Africa, licensed green buildings decrease energy consumption by 30–40% yearly.
+9. In South Africa, licensed green buildings to decrease energy consumption by 30–40% yearly.

 10. Australian Green-Star-certified buildings produce around 62% fewer greenhouse gas emissions.